FurtherV/dnd5e-homebrew/homebrew/subclass/fighter/Mix It Up.md

 attempt to damage another creature with the same attack.
 You must choose another creature within 5 ft. of the original target and within your reach.
-If the original attack roll would hit the second creature, it takes damage equal to half of the damage the original target took (rounded down).
+If the original attack roll would hit the second creature, it takes damage equal to half of the damage the original target took (rounded towards 1).
 The damage is of the same type dealt as the original damage.

 **Intercept Projectile (Melee)**:
 When you or an ally within 5 ft. is targeted by a missile from a ranged weapon